apache/incubator-heron/website/content/docs/developers/troubleshooting.md

 #### 3. Instances are not starting up

 A topology would not start until all the instances are running.
-So you may see this as a cause of topology not getting started.
+This may be a cause of a topology not starting.

 *Symptom* - The stream manager logs for that instance never showed that the instance connected to it.